-Legal Status of the Transgender Community
+Legal Status of the Transgender Community In July of 2023, the Louisiana lawmakers overrode Governor Edwards' veto to enact HB 648, an extreme gender-affirming care ban.
 To update the gender marker on a birth certificate, an individual must receive a court order, and the court requires proof of surgery.
 After receiving a court order, the person must apply for a new birth certificate by submitting a certified copy of the court order, a copy of the original birth certificate, a copy of a driver's license or photo ID, and a check or money order to Louisiana Vital Records.
 To update the gender marker on a driver's license, an individual must submit a statement signed by a physician stating that the individual has completed a successful gender change or reassignment (the word "surgery" isn't used in the policy).